We can't cave in like that – Unsworth slams Everton mentality

 They managed to keep things level until half-time, but goals from Bertrand Traore, Houssem Aouar and Memphis Depay in the second period rounded off a miserable day for Everton, who saw Morgan Schneiderlin sent off and Cuco Martina taken to hospital after a nasty fall.

-Full-back Martina was believed to have sustained a concussion, but the club confirmed hours later the he had been released and would travel back with the squad.
+Full-back Martina was believed to have sustained a concussion, but the club confirmed hours later that he had been released and would travel back with the squad.

 Unsworth, who appears increasingly unlikely to get the job on a full-time basis, though, was left exasperated at full-time.